CareBoo/unity-algorand-sdk/Packages/com.careboo.unity-algorand-sdk/Documentation/manual/troubleshooting.md

 If the data is in Message Pack format, it will show as base-64 encoded byte string.

 > [!Note]
-> When debugging Message Pack, it can be useful to use a visualizer like [this one](https://msgpack.dbrgn.ch/).
+> When debugging Message Pack, it can be useful to use a visualizer like the one at https://msgpack.dbrgn.ch/.